fudan-zvg/SETR/docs/install.md

 ### Windows(Experimental)

-Here is a full script for setting up mmsegmentation with conda and link the dataset path (supposing that your dataset path is
+Here is a full script for setting up SETR with conda and link the dataset path (supposing that your dataset path is
 %DATA_ROOT%.
 Notice: It must be an absolute path).

 ```shell